Achor Earth Ways is a newly incorporated nonprofit. Its purpose is to guide people to deeper, more joyful connection with nature and its Source:

-- Through nature-focused meditation and worship…strengthening our bonds with the web of Creation, with each other, and with God.
+- Through Earth-centered meditation and worship…strengthening our bonds with the web of life, with its Source, and with each other.

 - To renew our health and well-being on all levels: spiritual, emotional, physical.

-- To inspire us to work toward healing the wounds we are inflicting on the Earth.
+- To inspire us to work toward healing the wounds we are inflicting on Earth.

 The significance of the name “Achor”